MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 Apart from physical machines, desktop flows enable you to automate the operating system and applications in Citrix and RDP (Microsoft Remote Desktop Protocol) virtual desktops, and interact with Citrix virtual apps.

-Automating on virtual desktops works precisely as in physical machines.
+Automating on virtual desktops works precisely as on physical machines.
 You can [capture UI elements](ui-elements.md), [deploy UI automation actions](actions-reference/uiautomation.md), and [create desktop flows using the recorder](recording-flow.md).

 > [!IMPORTANT]
 > Automating on virtual desktops doesn't currently support the automation of webpages using browser automation actions.
 To automate webpages on virtual desktops, you can [handle them as desktop UI elements](desktop-automation.md) or [use mouse, keyboard, and OCR actions](how-to/automate-using-mouse-keyboard-ocr.md).

-To enable this functionality, you must install the **Power Automate agent for virtual desktops** on your virtual desktop.
+To enable this functionality, install the **Power Automate agent for virtual desktops** on your virtual desktop.
 The agent communicates with the Power Automate for desktop application and facilitates the required interaction with it.
 The same agent can work with both Citric and RDP virtual desktops.

 Communication is performed through the same channel that the Citrix/RDP virtual desktop uses to connect to your machine.
-Therefore, a running agent is necessary for desktops flow to interact with a virtual desktop.
-So, the agent should be up and running for both design and run time.
+Therefore, a running agent is necessary for desktop flows to interact with a virtual desktop, and the agent should be up and running for both design and run time.

-The agent starts running every time the user logs in to the machine.
-The launching of the agent is set as a scheduled task in the virtual desktop.
+The agent starts running every time the user logs in to the virtual desktop, as the launching of the agent is set as a scheduled task.
 If the agent isn't running on your virtual desktop, the connection with Power Automate for desktop can't be established.
 In this case, relaunch the agent.

-> [!NOTE]
-> The virtual machine might have or not installed the Power Automate for desktop.

 ## Prerequisites